zsparal/api-documentation/source/overview/api-idempotency.rst

 API idempotency
 ===============

-.. note:: This functionality is currently in open beta.
-The exact implementation details may still be changed in the
-          final release.
-Feel free to share feedback on `our Discord <https://discord.gg/VaTVkXB4aQ>`_.

 When issuing requests to an API, there is always a small chance of issues on either side of the connection.

 For example, the API may not respond to the request within a reasonable timeframe.
 Your server will then consider the